-states that he/she on provided is true, accurate, and h will result in a binding contract if
+o submit this bid, which on provided is true, accurate, and n will result in a binding contract if

-We acknowled dge receipt of the f ollowing amendr nent(s):,, .
+i(s):,, ·

-I certify, unde er penalty of perju ıry, that I have t the legal authorization to bind the firm hereunder:
+legal authorization to bind the firm hereunder:

-For clarification of this offer, contact:
+For clarification of t his offer, contact:

-Company Nan ne

-Address Name
+Name

-City State Zip Phone Fax
+Phone Fax

-Signature of Person Authorized to Sign E-mail

-Printed Name

-Title
+E-mail

-ACCEP TANCE OF OFFER
+ICE OF OFFER

-The Offer is he ereby accepted for the following ite ms: Horse Stall Barn
+Horse Stall Barn

-the Invitation f all terms, conditi attached contract and based upon dments, etc., and the Contractor's
+attached contract and based upon lments, etc., and the Contractor's

-authorized to commence any b illable work or t to provide any material o 2.
-The Contractor has not been r service under this contract until eon County Auditor's Office.
+rovide any material or 6.
+The Contractor has not been service under this contract until eon County Auditor's Office.

-Countersigne ed:

-Byron Ryder, I Leon County Judge Date
+Date

+Regal authorization to For clarification of the second se